MihaiBogdanEugen/docker-kafka/README.md

 - upper caps
 - "." replaced with "\_"
 - snake case instead of pascal case
-- "ZOOKEEPER\_" prefix
+- "KAFKA\_" prefix

-For example, in order to limit the number of concurrent connections a single client may make to a single member of the ZooKeeper ensemble, one has to modifiy the "offsets.topic.replication.factor" property, which is translated in the "KAFKA\_OFFSETS\_TOPIC\_REPLICATION\_FACTOR" environment variable.
+For example, in order to set the replication factor for the offsets topic, one has to modifiy the "offsets.topic.replication.factor" property, which is translated in the "KAFKA\_OFFSETS\_TOPIC\_REPLICATION\_FACTOR" environment variable.

 ### Dual licensed under: ###